 - Claude Debussy (Pour invoquer Pan, dieu du vent d’été)

-It must also be noted that each chapter additionally includes an exciting variety of other repertoire selections representative of the period covered; indeed these pieces are in some cases more substantial than those of the featured composer.
+It must also be noted that each chapter additionally includes an engaging variety of other repertoire selections representative of the period covered; indeed these pieces are in some cases more substantial than those of the featured composer.

 Another particular strength that I really must highlight here: the Concert Pianist feature accompanies each and almost every piece, Tanner adding seasoned, illuminating comments, practical and interpretive tips, and insightful suggestions throughout the series.